-The solution is relatively straightforward, though the operation is logistically complex, mainly because of the island's remoteness, tough terrain, and harsh weather conditions.
+The solution is relatively straightforward - eradicate the mice - though the operation to do this is logistically complex, mainly because of the island's remoteness, tough terrain, and harsh weather conditions.
 Using helicopters, highly experienced pilots will spread cereal bait pellets containing a rodenticide across the island during the austral summer of 2021.
 At the same time we will take safeguard populations of landbirds into our care so that they can stay safely out of the way until the operation is complete.

 The programme also involves some of the world’s leading experts in the field of island restoration who were instrumental in the success of the Macquarie Island Pest Eradication Project and the South Georgia Habitat Restoration Project, amongst many others.
 These two projects in particular give us confidence that, whilst hugely challenging, our efforts to restore Gough Island will have been successful.
 However, there will need to be no sign of mice between now and 2024 for us to be confident we have succeeded.

 The future of Gough

 Our commitment to Gough Island doesn't end once the mice have been removed.
 We will continue to work with the Tristan da Cunha Government, Island Council and community, as well as key stakeholders in South Africa to support the development and implementation of effective long-term biosecurity procedures to ensure that neither mice nor other non-native species are able to recolonise the island in the future.